-Morphine is a prescription drug approved by the Food and Drug Administration (FDA) to treat pain that is not responsive to non-narcotics.
+Morphine is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat pain that is not responsive to non-narcotics.
 Morphine is sold under brand names including Astramorph and Avinza.

 Morphine is an opioid, or synthetic opiate, that works as a potent analgesic (painkiller).
 Morphine is believed to work by reducing the perception of pain.